razaqnejad/razaqnejad/README.md

-- 👋 Hi, I’m Fatemeh Razaqnejad.
+- 👋 Hey, My name is Ema Razaqnejad.
-- 👀 I’m interested in Robotics.
+- 👀 I'm interested in ML, Art, and HCI, weird huh? 🙂
-- 🌱 And currently I'm studying towards a bachelor's in Computer Engineering.
+- 🌱 Currently I'm studying towards a bachelor's in Computer Engineering.
-- 💞️ I’m looking to collaborate for Robotic, Programming and Embedded System Projects.
+- 💞️ I’m looking for a research Ms or PHD position.
 - 📫 Please contact me with razaqnejad@gmail.com

 <!---